samhinton88/ghostly-loader/README.md

     return "Hola!"
 }
 ```

-The developer should attach a function called `determineGhost` on the global scope.
+A function called `determineGhost` should be put on the global scope.
 This function will be called with the name of the ghost and any configuration that the ghost function was created with.

 `determineGhost` should return either `'main'` or the function name with the tag of the ghost that should be run.

+When `'main'` is returned, the original or primary function will be used.

+When the function and tag name are returned, the corresponding ghost will be used.

 ```js
 global.determineGhost = (funcName) => {